+With the season of mystery upon us, October is the perfect time to talk about the misconceptions that haunt hearing aids.
 Hearing loss is the third most common physical condition after arthritis and heart disease in the United States, with approximately 30 million Americans reporting some form of hearing loss.
-It is a complicated condition, and there is a lot of misinformation surrounding treatment with hearing aids.
-Because so many people live with varying degrees of hearing loss, what applies to one person does not always apply to another.
-Some of the greatest misunderstandings arise when it comes to the technology itself, as well as how exactly wearing a device can improve quality of life.
-So let’s debunk some of the common myths and state some facts about hearing aids.
+It is a complicated condition, and there is a lot of misinformation surrounding hearing aids.

-Fact: When someone first begins wearing a hearing aid, the difference in their ability to hear with and without the device can become more distinct.
-This may lead them to believe their hearing has worsened since using the device, which is a misconception caused by the brain.
-Because hearing loss often sets in over a long period of time, the brain slowly gets used to missing sounds as the “new normal”.
-These missing sounds are suddenly present again when wearing a hearing aid for the first time, making the difference when not wearing the device feel much more pronounced.
+Fact: When you first begin wearing a hearing aid, the difference in your ability to hear with and without the device can become more distinct.
+This may lead you to believe your hearing has worsened since using the device, which is a misconception caused by the brain.

 Myth: Wearing one hearing aid is sufficient.